 - Not as powerful suction as complete machines.

 The Dyson cordless range has picked up in popularity.
 This is partly due to the mentioned fuss Dyson caused in announcing that these are now its focus.

 Beyond this, there are environmental and financial benefits to cordless vacuums.
-Since they are powered by batteries, your electricity bill could be dramatically reduced.
+Since batteries power them, they could dramatically reduce your electricity bill.
 Some of Dyson’s cordless machines come with rechargeable batteries as well, to save you the hassle of replacing them.

 There is one problem, though.
-An investigation by Consumer Reports, published in 2019, found that Dyson cordless models are somewhat unreliable, and aren’t built to last (3).
+An investigation by Consumer Reports, published in 2019, found that Dyson cordless models are somewhat unreliable and aren’t built to last (2).

 This is not to say you shouldn’t try one out.
 Just keep this in mind if you’re looking for a vacuum that will last you well beyond its warranty.